OmniBrew/sw5e-data/text/en/manual/ability-checks.md

 lacks that proficiency, he or she just makes a Strength check.

 ### Variant: Paragon & Renegade <v-chip color="info" small>new</v-chip>
-In Mass Effect 5e, you may also choose to use the [Variant: Paragon & Renegade](/manual/beyond-first-level#paragon-renegade).
+In Star Wars 5e, you may also choose to use the [Variant: Paragon & Renegade](/manual/beyond-first-level#paragon-renegade).
 This new rule allows you to apply another bonus to your ability checks, pending the context of your action is "Paragon-ish" or "Renegade-ish".